Tufin/oasdiff/README.md

 ```oasdiff -help```
 ```
+Usage of oasdiff:
   -base string
     	path of original OpenAPI spec in YAML or JSON format -breaking-only
-    display breaking changes only
+    	display breaking changes only -exclude-description
--exclude-description
     	exclude changes to descriptions
   -exclude-examples
     	exclude changes to examples
   -fail-on-diff
     	fail with exit code 1 if a difference is found -filter string
-    regex to filter result paths (optional)
--format string
+    	if provided, diff will include only paths that match this regular expression -filter-extension string
+    	if provided, diff will exclude paths and operations with an OpenAPI Extension matching this regular expression -format string
     	output format: yaml, text or html (default "yaml") -prefix string
-    path prefix that exists in base spec but not the revision (optional) -revision string
+    	if provided, paths in base spec will be compared with 'prefix'+paths in revision spec -revision string
     	path of revised OpenAPI spec in YAML or JSON format -summary
     	display a summary of the changes instead of the full diff
 ```
 All arguments can be passed with one or two leading minus signs.
 For example ```-breaking-only``` and ```--breaking-only``` are equivalent.